Lakshadweep in India

 cooler and drier.

 Special permit is required to visit Lakshadweep Island.
 Other than Agatti, Bangaram and Kadmat are the only Islands which have some good accommodation and these are the only three islands where foreigners are allowed to visit.
-Indians can move around to other Islands
+Indians can move around to other Islands with a proper permit.

 By Plane: Agatti Island has airstrip and to reach Lakshadweep one can take flights from Kochi.
 Air India has flights to Agatti Island from Kochi.
 It runs three times a week from Kochi to Kavaratti.
 Kochi is well connected and has flights from all major cities of India.
-Helicopter and boats are available from Agatti to reach Kavaratti.
+Helicopters and boats are available from Agatti to reach Kavaratti.

 Chennai and Vishakhapatnam.
 From Kochi to Lakshadweep it takes around 14-18hrs